erik1066/pop-os-setup/README.md

 ```

 See [Customizing Git Configuration](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) for more details.
 You can edit the global Git config file by running `gedit ~/.gitconfig` in a terminal window.

+> Tip: Remember that you can include a longer commit message by using a second `-m` in your command.
+Example: `git commit -m "The short message, best ~50 characters" -m "The extended description that can go on however long you want."`

 ## SSH Keys for GitHub/GitLab